chinaPancake/Flowers-watering-project/readme.md

 Turn on notification and save another life today!

 Working on:
-* Creating new user
-* Logging with google
 * Google calendar reminders
-* User Panel
-* * User can add / delete / update their flowers
-* Frontend with JS
+* Auto-Update next/last flower watering

 Done
 * Working in terminal app
 * Login with created user
 * Add / Delete / Read flower from database
 * Login wiht google
+* Create new user with google
+* User Panel
+* * User can add / delete / update their flowers